-Priority Next Step Progress Update Workflows Use the Workflow Process Map to develop a workflow for screening and linking patients to SDOH services.
+Priority Next Step Who is Responsible By When Progress Update Workflows Use the Workflow Process Map to develop a workflow for screening and linking patients to SDOH services.
 Meeting with clinical team next Tuesday to work through workflow process map.

-Priority Next Step Progress Update
+Priority Next Step Who is Responsible By When Progress Update